 Rules & Policies

-The following rules are to be followed at Camp Rock Enon:
+The following rules are to be followed at ALL Scouting activities:

 Vehicles in camp require a pass, please see the Ranger or Camp Director.
-You MUST first park in the parking lot and then walk to Buffalo or the designated Registration area to ask permission BEFORE you drive into camp.
+You MUST first park in the parking lot and then walk to the administrative building or the designated Registration area to ask permission BEFORE you drive into camp.

 Vandalism of any sort will not be tolerated; responsible individuals and/or units will pay for any and all damages including staff time to make repairs.

 Discipline is to be handled by unit leaders as needed.
 If assistance is needed, please see the Camp Director.

 There will always be enough leadership with the Scouts at all times while they are in groups, going to classes or programs and while in their camsite.

 A Scout should always have their buddy (Buddy System) with them.

 Please do not pick up wildlife or throw items at them.